libgit2/libgit2/tests/README.md

 * `clar`
   This is [clar](https://github.com/clar-test/clar) the common test framework.
+* `headertest`
+  This is a simple project that ensures that our public headers are compatible with extremely strict compilation options.
 * `libgit2`
   These tests exercise the core git functionality in libgit2 itself.
 * `resources`